kmcelwee/mondrianify-twitter/README.md

 A file that helps handle some of the unique dependencies we have with running `opencv-python` on Heroku.
 See

 ## mondrianify
-The submodule that links to the ### mondrianify repo, which contains all the code necessary to process the image.
+The submodule that links to the [mondrianify repository](https://github.com/kmcelwee/mondrianify/), which contains all the code necessary to process an image.

 ## Twitter API and rate limits
 https://developer.twitter.com/en/docs/basics/rate-limits

 Given Twitter's rate limits, the bot can only tweet once or twice a minute, with a backlog of about 1000 tweets.
-More specifically, there are two unique Twitter API calls used: one to listen for new mentions (via search) and one to update status.
-It can process one request per 36 seconds, but the max queue is 1000 tweets.
+More specifically, there are only two unique Twitter API calls used: one to listen for new mentions (via search) and one to update status.
+In other words, it can process one request per 36 seconds, and the max queue is 1000 tweets.

----

 ## Local and remote setup